The First Issue and the Letters of Support

-Here are some typical excerpts from letters I often see before I correct them, and while nice, are absolutely useless, and guaranteed losers:
+Here are some typical example excerpts I often see before I correct the letters, and while nice, they are absolutely useless, and guaranteed losers:

 I am Joe Smith's wife, and I write this letter on his behalf.
 Joe is a hard-working, responsible husband and father to our two children.
 Joe has struggled for the last year without a driver's license, and it's been very hard for us to keep things together because he always needs a ride to work.
 He had a great job opportunity last year, which he could not take because he doesn't have a license and that job would require him to drive during the day.
 Joe has really learned from his mistakes, and is truly sorry for the hardship he has brought on our family from his drunk driving cases.
 I know he would treasure the opportunity to be able to drive again and better himself and us, as well.
 I believe he deserves a second chance, and I hope you will give it to him.
 I am sure he will never make the same mistake again.

 I am Jane Doe's best friend.
 I talk to Jane two to three times a week, even though I moved to Alaska three years ago.
 I was shocked to hear that she lost her license for drunk driving.
 I know how much that has affected her and her family.
 Jane tells me about her AA meetings, and I know, from talking to her, that she is committed to never drinking again.
 I hope you can help her get her life back on track and give her the opportunity to drive again.

 All of the important information the Secretary of State is looking for is missing in the two examples above, even though they seem, at first glance, to be good letters.
 These letters have to count as evidence, and merely repeating what the petitioner says, no matter how positive, is not evidence.

 Under the law, a petitioner must prove that they have been abstinent from alcohol, depending on certain factors, for at least 1 year prior to their request for a hearing before the Secretary of State.